 Jeremy Corbyn’s battle bus was in town to drum-up support for Greg Marshal (Labour Party).
 Except it wasn’t drumming up support.
 There would be no opportunity for Greg & Jeremy to walk down the High Street, shaking hands with the public and posing for selfies.
 Instead this visit was firmly aimed at the Labour faithful in Greg’s political backyard.

 That said, it says a lot for Greg’s campaign that he had several hundred supporters out on a wet Monday afternoon.
-I doubt Darren Henry could get triple figures of local supporters out on any day of the week, though he might if he called in friends from all the other constituencies where he has stood and l
+I doubt Darren Henry could get triple figures of local supporters out on any day of the week, though he might if he called in friends from all the other constituencies where he has stood and lost.

 This was my first time with Jeremy and I can honestly report there was magic in that room.
 I’ve never seen a politician so comfortable and natural chatting to members of the public.
 There was a genuine connection and Corbyn’s body language was empathetic and of someone in their natural environment.
 I doubt Jeremy appears this comfortable on his own sofa, watching Gardeners’ World.
 However once he began speaking to the crowd, talking to us not as individuals but as a collective mass, all the familiar problems came to light.